Trismegiste/you-are-not-solid-when/DIP/README.md

 }
 ```

-A note about using a singleton instead of "new" : it is a bad pratice too.
+Notice that we rely on interfaces.

-You should use design patterns like factory method, abstract factory and/or
+You should use design patterns like **factory method**, abstract factory and/or
-Dependency injection container like [Pimple][2].
+**Dependency injection container** like [Pimple][2].

+And if your class needs to create objects on demand, inject a factory.

 [1]: http://en.wikipedia.org/wiki/Dependency_inversion_principle
 [2]: http://pimple.sensiolabs.org/